 Homeroom classes serve a variety of purposes at Crimson Cliffs Middle School.
-School business is conducted, and announcements are made during this time.
+School business is conducted.
 Students should also use this time to complete assignments, make up tests, check grades with their homeroom teacher, or read if all their work is completed.
 It is expected that students will be prepared for homeroom each day with work to complete and/or a book to read.
 Homeroom is also used for our academic interventions, so we highly discourage parents from checking out students from homeroom, if not for medical purposes such as doctor appointments.